mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

 This advanced CloudFront architecture demonstrates sophisticated content delivery capabilities that go far beyond basic CDN functionality.
 The solution integrates multiple AWS services to create a comprehensive edge computing platform that handles content transformation, security, and monitoring at scale.

 The architecture leverages CloudFront Functions for lightweight, high-performance operations like cache key normalization and header manipulation, while Lambda@Edge handles more complex processing that requires additional computing resources and third-party integrations.
 This dual-function approach optimizes both performance and cost, as CloudFront Functions execute in sub-millisecond timeframes with minimal overhead, while Lambda@Edge provides full programming language support for complex business logic.
 For detailed guidance on choosing between these edge computing options, see the [AWS documentation on differences between CloudFront Functions and Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-choosing.html).
-The integration of AWS WAF provides enterprise-grade security with managed rule sets, rate limiting, and geo-blocking capabilities, protecting against common web exploits and DDoS attacks.

 The monitoring and logging implementation provides comprehensive visibility into CDN performance and security events.
 Real-time logs stream to Kinesis for immediate analysis, while CloudWatch dashboards provide operational insights into traffic patterns, error rates, and cache performance.
 The KeyValueStore integration enables dynamic configuration changes without requiring distribution updates, supporting use cases like feature flags, A/B testing, and emergency traffic routing.
-For comprehensive information about KeyValueStore capabilities, refer to the [CloudFront KeyValueStore documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/kvs-with-functions.html).
-This architecture pattern is particularly valuable for large-scale applications requiring global content delivery with advanced security, performance optimization, and operational visibility.
+The integration of AWS WAF provides enterprise-grade security with managed rule sets, rate limiting, and geo-blocking capabilities, protecting against common web exploits and DDoS attacks.
+For additional security integration patterns, see the [AWS WAF with CloudFront documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-awswaf.html) and the [guide to restricting S3 access](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).

 The solution addresses common enterprise challenges including content personalization, security compliance, performance optimization, and operational monitoring.
 By implementing multiple origins with different cache behaviors, organizations can optimize content delivery based on content type and user requirements while maintaining security and performance standards across all touchpoints.
-For additional security integration patterns, see the [AWS WAF with CloudFront documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-awswaf.html) and the [guide to restricting S3 access](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
+This architecture pattern is particularly valuable for large-scale applications requiring global content delivery with advanced security, performance optimization, and operational visibility.

 > **Tip**: Monitor cache hit ratios closely and adjust cache policies based on content types and user access patterns to maximize performance and reduce origin load.